Pingyao: Climate

+Pingyao County belongs to a temperate continental climate, characterized by a mild and dry climate, large temperature differences between winter and summer, and strong sandstorms in winter.
+The annual average temperature is 10.2 °C, and the annual precipitation is about 540 millimeters, with most of the precipitation concentrated in summer.
 The climate of Pingyao is temperate.
 It is cold in winter, often having northwestern winds with little snow and severe fog.
 In the spring, the temperature varies greatly between day and night, with a little rain and some winds.
 Summertime is often hot, humid and rainy.
 Autumn days have falling temperatures with little rain and are cool and clear with abundant sunshine.

 Architecture

 Pingyao still retains its urban layout from the Ming and Qing dynasties, conforming to a typical ba gua pattern.
 More than 300 sites in or near the city have ancient ruins.
 The city has over a hundred streets and lanes, lined with close to 4,000 17th–19th century shops and residences.
 The streets and storefronts still largely retain their historical appearance.
+In addition, the ancient urban city is still home to 20,000+ people, making Pingyao one of the best examples of an ancient "living city".

+Given just how fast and eager China is these days to modernize its cities and push the architectural envelope, finding such a well preserved historic city in China has become more and more scarce in recent years.
+Despite the ancient city being in a state of disrepair, the old urban layouts and walls still can take any visitor back in time to the Ming and Qing dynasties from which the town originated.
 The city walls of Pingyao were constructed in 1370, the 3rd year of the Hongwu Emperor of the Ming.
 They enclose an area of about 2.25 sqkm.
 The town is accessed by six barbican gates, one each on the north and south walls and two each on the east and west walls.
 This pattern is similar to that of a turtle (the head, tail and four legs), earning Pingyao the moniker "Turtle City."
 The walls measure about 12 m high, with a perimeter of 6,163 m.
 A 4 m wide and 4 m deep moat can be found just outside the walls.
 Aside from the four structured towers at the four corners, there are also 72 watchtowers and more than 3,000 battlements.
 The number of defensive works supposedly represents the number of Confucius's disciples and other students.
-The walls are considered among the best-preserved ancient city walls on this scale.
+The walls are considered among the best-preserved ancient city walls on this scale-aside from the Great Wall of China.